-Hosting the 2012 Olympics has revamped Weymouth for the modern age, now home to an array of first-rate restaurants and boutique hotels...
+Hosting events from the 2012 Olympics has revamped Weymouth for the modern age, now home to an array of first-rate restaurants and boutique hotels...

 Overlooking Weymouth's popular beach and harbour, the esplanade is where to find local guesthouses and hotels among the beautifully preserved Georgian buildings.
 Here too, you'll be treated to the best views of Portland Isle and Lighthouse out in the bay, as well as all the fun of the traditional British seaside with the Punch and Judy shows and donkey rides right on the sands.

 Try one of the many self-catering apartments and cottages in the heart of the town for access to the Old Quayside with its renovated merchant buildings and Victorian architecture, as well as the newly opened Sea Life Tower above the Pavilion.
 Plenty of inns serving traditional ale and delicious scrumpy are situated around the town's charming backstreets.

 Major brands such as Travelodge and Travel Inn are located within a few minutes of the main attractions, leaving you well-placed for a spot of bird-watching at Lodmoor Country Park or venturing along the coast.
 Weymouth hotels make it easy to explore the area, with cliff walks to the pebbled shores of Chesil Cove or the fascinating museum at Nothe Fort.